Mowzy-Graphics/Create-Harmony-Wiki/docs/progression/harmonic_core.md

 # Harmonic Core – Progression Overview

-The **Harmonic Core** is the central, semi-sentient entity that drives progression in the modpack.
+The **Harmonic Core** is the central, semi-sentient entity that drives progression in the gameitem.
 Rather than unlocking content through linear recipes or quests, players advance by **feeding, waiting, and building around** the Core as it evolves over time.

 This system is designed to favor **long-term base building, planning, and logistics** over short-term grinding.